A perennial ground fern with erect fronds, growing to about 120 cm tall.

 formosum – is the Latin word for “handsome” or “beautiful” in reference to the fronds.

-Listed as threatened (category: vulnerable) in Victoria but not considered at risk in the wild elsewhere.
+Listed as threatened (category: critically endangered) in Victoria but not considered at risk of extinction in the wild elsewhere.